 Please go to Units for information on our individual units (subject) available via daytime, evening and intensive mode study.

-We encourage you to contact our registrars on +61 2 9747 4780 or email to have a conversation about what course might best suit your needs.
+We encourage you to contact our registrars to start a conversation about what course might best suit your needs.

 The AssocDegMin is offered through the SMBC Centre for Cross-Cultural Mission and provides a great balance of study in Bible, Church History, Theology and Missions.
 Cross-cultural fieldwork is a required component of this course, providing you with the opportunity to experience and reflect on ministry in a cultural context different to your own, either within Australia or overseas...

-The BTh is aimed at equipping you for full-time pastoral, evangelistic or Bible teaching ministry in Australia and overseas.
+The BTh aims to equip you for pastoral, evangelistic or Bible teaching ministry in Australia and overseas.
 It provides a broad knowledge of the Bible, as well as a more detailed textual, exegetical and theological treatment.
-It includes biblical languages as core units as well as missions and pastoral units...
+It includes biblical languages as core units along with missions and pastoral units.

 The MDiv is a first theological degree which would suit any graduate wishing to prepare for full-time pastoral, evangelistic or Bible teaching ministry in Australia and overseas...